-Premature babies are those born before due date or generally at least the expected 37 weeks of gestation.
+Premature babies are those born before the due date or generally at least the expected 37 weeks of gestation.

 Since they have not reached the right stage before being brought into the world outside the womb, they are subject to more delicate and special care.
 Premature babies are usually smaller and weaker than normal babies who were born at the right time.

 They also tend to grow at a slower pace and that developments are sometimes altered.
 This is why specialized procedures of caring for the preemie baby is needed particularly from the mother.

 ▪ A discharge from the hospital is the medical team’s assurance that your child could survive in the outside world.
 Before you leave, find time to check for the medical records and other papers like insurance coverage.
 Your new baby should be included in the policy.